QuantLayer/elixir-tdlib/README.md

 # Configuration

-The library **do not need** configuration, but the following options are available for specific usages :
+This library **do not need** configuration, however, the following options are available :

 ```
 # Disable automatic handling of authentification and directly forward the